On the generating functions of pattern-avoiding Motzkin paths: The algorithm

-Every Motzkin path in $\avu{P}$ can be written as $UxDy$ for some $x, y$ in $\av{P}$, however not every choice of $x$ and $y$ is allowed.
-For example, if $P = \{HH\}$, and $x = H$ and $y = H$, then we get the path $UHDH$ which contains an occurrence of $HH$.
-In order to capture this, we introduce the notion of \emph{crossing patterns}.
+Every Motzkin path in $\avu{P}$ can be written as $UxDy$ for some $x, y$ in $\av{P}$, however not each choice of $x$ and $y$ from $\av{P}$ yields a Motzkin path in $\avu{P}$.~For example, if $P = \{HH\}$, and $x = H$ and $y = H$, then we get the path $UHDH$ which contains an occurrence of $HH$.~In order to capture this, we introduce the notion of \emph{crossing patterns}.

-A Motzkin path $p \in \M_U$ \emph{contains} the \emph{crossing pattern} $\leftp - \rightp$, where $\leftp$ and $\rightp$ are words over the alphabet $\{U, D, H\}$, if $p$ can be written $UxDy$ where $UxD$ contains $\leftp$ and $y$ contains $\rightp$.
-Otherwise, we say it \emph{avoids} $\leftp - \rightp$.
-If either $\leftp$ or $\rightp$ is $\epsilon$ we write $-\rightp$ and $\leftp-$, respectively, and call these patterns \emph{local}.
+A Motzkin path $p \in \M_U$ \emph{contains} the \emph{crossing pattern} $\leftp - \rightp$, where $\leftp$ and $\rightp$ are words over the alphabet $\{U, D, H\}$, if $p$ can be written $UxDy$ where $UxD$ contains $\leftp$ and $y$ contains $\rightp$.~Otherwise, we say it \emph{avoids} $\leftp - \rightp$.~If either $\leftp$ or $\rightp$ is $\epsilon$ we write $-\rightp$ and $\leftp-$, respectively, and call these patterns \emph{local}.
 We use the notation of $\av{P}$ and $\co{P}$ as before for crossing patterns.

-With our new definition, for the case of $P = {HH}$ we have
+With our new definition, for the case of $P = \{ HH\}$ we have